Computing

 In a culture where ‘gaming’ plays a part in many pupils lives, the sense of achievement at creating their own game, which can be played by and with friends and even published so it can be played by children across the world is certainly something to celebrate.

-As mentioned earlier, computing or the use of technology permeates all areas of the curriculum.
+Computing or the use of technology permeates all areas of the curriculum.
 From using iPads to access phonics activities or times tables practice, to presenting their writing as an eBook, technology is used to enhance all areas of the curriculum.

 Adswood-092676.jpg Adswood-092212.jpg Adswood-092163.jpg